How to save form data in a Text file using JavaScript

 newLink.click();

 👉 Not just plain text, you can even convert an image into a PDF using only JavaScript.
-Check out this post.
+See this example.

 ← PreviousNext →